zhenjiawang157/UniBic/README.md

 Algorithm
 ---------
 UniBic is an elementary method by which biologically meaningful trend-preserving biclusters can be readily identified from noisy and complex large data.
-The basic idea is to apply the longest common subsequence (LCS) framework to selected pairs of rows in an index matrix derived from an input data matrix to locate a seed for each bicluster to be identifed.
+The basic idea is to apply the longest common subsequence (LCS) framework to selected pairs of rows in an index matrix derived from an input data matrix to locate a seed for each bicluster to be identified.

 Citing us: Wang, Z., Li, G., Robinson, R. W., Huang, X. (2016).
 UniBic: Sequential row-based biclustering algorithm for analysis of gene expression data.
 Scientific Reports, 6.